tkwidmer/leather/_pages/classes/index.md

 <div class="row">
   <div class="col-sm-12">
     Teagan is a talented educator.
-She holds a masters degree in theatre education and is now years of experience as a teacher into he leather world.
+She holds a masters degree in theatre education and is now bringing her years years of experience as a teacher into the leather world.
 She has presented at Kinky Hallow and The SF Exiles.
   </div>
 </div>